Not a Member?

 Treatment of PID or Endometritis

 Actinomycosis has been associated with IUS use.
-Symptomatic women with known actinomycosis infection should have LILETTA removed and receive antibiotics.
-Actinomycetes can be found in the genital tract cultures in healthy women without IUSs.
+Symptomatic patients with known actinomycosis infection should have LILETTA removed and receive antibiotics.
+Actinomycetes can be found in the genital tract cultures in healthy patients without IUSs.
 The significance of actinomyces-like organisms on Pap test in an asymptomatic IUS user is unknown, and so this finding alone does not always require LILETTA removal and treatment.
 When possible, confirm a Pap test diagnosis with cultures.

 Perforation (total or partial, including penetration/embedment of LILETTA in the uterine wall or cervix) may occur, most often during insertion, although the perforation may not be detected until sometime later.
 Perforation may also occur at any time during IUS use.
 Perforation may reduce contraceptive efficacy and result in pregnancy.
 This may be associated with severe pain and continued bleeding.